flesler/mcp-tasks/README.md

 - **Edit precision:** Manual editing risks corrupting markdown formatting, losing tasks, or accidentally modifying the wrong sections
 - **Concurrent editing conflicts:** When AI directly edits files, humans can't safely make manual changes without creating conflicts or overwrites
 - **Token inefficiency:** Reading+parsing+editing cycles consume far more tokens than structured tool calls with clear inputs/outputs
+- **Safety:** AI can accidentally change or delete tasks when directly editing files, but with these tools it cannot rewrite or delete your tasks

 ## 🤝 **Contributing**